Major Case Experience

 We get results!
 Steven R. Young has conducted more than 175 jury trials.
 Our verdicts and settlements include:

+Redlands Community Hospital created a pay program that, for a period of six years, cheated the Plaintiffs out of overtime wages mandated by law.
 Mr. Young entered the case one week before trial and, after a month and a half in trial, obtained a unanimous jury verdict that the pay plan was an artifice and subterfuge to evade California's overtime laws.
+Total damages will be assessed at a later time.

 June 2010 -- $2,098,200.00 verdict